NineAbyss/S2R/README.md

 sh ./scripts/collect_data.sh
 ```
 We also provide the SFT and RL data in `data/train_data/sft_qwen2.5_math_7B.json` and `data/train_data/rl_data_qwen2.5.jsonl` for reproducing the result of Qwen2.5-Math-7B in our paper.

+We also support using our datasets via [Hugging Face](https://huggingface.co/datasets/S2R-data/S2R-dataset) now!

 ## 3. SFT Training 🔥